What if gravity disappeared?

 Weightlessness to reveal capillarity

 For most objects, gravity dominates surface tension.
 To reverse this trend, we must consider small liquid objects: water droplets, for example.
-In this case, the surface tension is capable of imposing the spherical shape of the drop, even if it is placed on a table.
+In this case, the surface tension is able to impose the spherical shape of the drop, even if it is placed on a table.
 Unfortunately, if the volume of the drop increases a little (about 10 mm³ is sufficient), gravity takes over again and the drop flattens, eventually turning into a puddle.

 To take advantage of the effect of surface tension, several studies on weightlessness focus on soap suds.
 With their hundreds of bubbles, foams have a large liquid surface area and maximize the effect of surface tension.
 Due to the effect of gravity, the liquid in the foam tends to sink and the foam dries up, eventually dying.
 In weightlessness, this phenomenon disappears and it is possible to study wet foams.
 The characteristics (stability, mechanical resistance, etc.) of these wet foams allow a better understanding of the physico-chemistry of these particular materials.
 The results of this research provide useful information in many industrial fields (for example, for the development of lightweight and resistant materials) and in fundamental science (confined fluid flows).